 Diagonal spreads are an advanced options strategy.
 You could go either long or short with this strategy.
 It all depends on how you build the spread.
 It involves either two calls or two puts with different strikes and expiration dates.
 It’s a combination of a calendar and vertical spread.
-Watch our video on diagonal spreads and learn how to use this options strategy.

 Options are such a great way to grow a small account.
 Diagonal spreads are a more advanced strategy in which to do so.
 Options have many strategies available at your disposal.
-So, you have options in how and what to trade and WHEN!
+So, you have options in how and what to trade and when.

 One of the best things about options is the ability to profit in any market.
 Even sideways markets can make you money.
 As a result, you’re not sitting around waiting for the trend to change or to define itself.

 Enter a long and short position with 2 options of the same type of options, i.e. 2 calls or 2 puts, but with different strikes and expiration dates.